American Mail Order Catalogs with Boys Clothings: 1930

 Jack Tar Tuckin pants

 Here we have an ad for boys' school clothes--timed appropriately in September--from Good Housekeeping Magazine (September, 1930, p.
 266).
 This advertisement illustrates a new kind of shirt and short pants that are fastened to each other not by buttons but by a special elastic band that keeps the shirt looking as though it is always tucked in.
 This new feature substitutes for the older-style button-on shorts that attach to the boys' waist buttons.
-Some boys apparently didn't like this "buttoned up" aspect of their shorts.
+Some boys apparently didn't like this "buttoned-on" aspect of their shorts.

 Shorts Sets